Objectivitix/nolay/README.md

 **Nolay is flexible.** Achieve in your way:

-- More adaptable control?
+- Want less rigour?
 Don't set Daily Tasks.
 - Need a reminder?
 Write a Note.
 - On the go?
 Use the convenient mobile interface.